PiotrZPL/Firefox-automatic-install-for-Linux/personal/ReadMe.txt

 chmod +x  YOUR_choice.sh (for example, nightly.sh)
 bash YOUR_choice.sh

-Or your personal shell of choice followed by, YOUR_choice.sj
+Or your personal shell of choice followed by, YOUR_choice.sh

 As always, happy browsing!